snootysoftware/prototypes/README.md

 # Snooty Software Prototypes

 This repository contains a few prototypes of code manipulation tools for Ruby.
-They're not production ready, but may be a good jumping off point.
+They're not production ready, but may be a good jumping-off point.
 We're not actively supporting any of them, but feel free to contact us (info@snootysoftware.com).
 If you want to do something interesting with them, we may be able to help.

 We highly recommend reading the related blog posts before diving into the code (links below).